 Salt and sweet paprika 50/50

-The word succotash comes from an native language spoken by North East, American Indians meaning crushed corn.
+The word succotash comes from a native language spoken by North East, American Indians meaning crushed corn.

 The dish has been adapted down the ages to include many different ingredients especially from the legume family (peas, beans, lentils, etc) which add colour and flavour.

-It can be served on its own in the more traditional manner or used as a base for meat or fish.
+It can be served on its own in a more traditional manner or used as a base for meat or fish.